-Emails should be limited to critical matters, such as inability to attend class, an exam, or prolonged illness, and should include the course name and number in the subject line.
+Emails should be limited to critical matters, such as inability to attend an exam, or prolonged illness, and should include the course name and number in the subject line.
 Questions on course material should be asked during office hours or in class.
 The standard format for writing a letter must be used.
-This means it should begin with a salutation (e.g. Dear....), include full sentences and it must conclude with a signature that includes your full name and V#.Text message lingo should not be used.
+This means it should begin with a salutation (e.g. Dear....), include full sentences and it must conclude with a signature that includes your full name and V# .Text message lingo should not be used.
+You should use your UVic email account when corresponding about University business.